 Rue du Stand 26

 Contact can also be made by telephone.
 The telephone number is listed on the website of the Cantonal Tax Administration.
 Residents of the Canton of Geneva can also contact the relevant municipal office for questions regarding taxes or deadlines.
-If you want to leave it to tax experts, they can also fill out your tax return.
+If you want to leave the whole thing to tax experts, they can also complete your tax return.

 Tax software accepted in the canton of Geneva